Murder of Becky O'Connell: Execution of Moeller

 On October 30, 2012, Moeller was executed by lethal injection at the South Dakota State Penitentiary in Sioux Falls.
 He was pronounced dead at 10:24 p.m.
 Moeller's last meal consisted of scrambled eggs, link sausage, tater tots, and coffee.
 When asked if he had any last words, Moeller responded, "No, sir."
 After a brief pause, he asked, "They're my fan club?"
 Initially, there was confusion as to what Moeller meant and who he was addressing.
 It was later revealed by the South Dakota Department of Corrections that several witnesses had reported hearing voices or audible noises as well as sounds of cheering as Moeller made his last statement.
 Department of Corrections staff members later reported that they could distinguish the voices and sounds of cheering coming from other inmates in a nearby housing unit.
 It is believed Moeller's reference to a "fan club" was intended for the other inmates making the noise.
 O'Connell's mother later commented that she was pleased that the last thing Moeller heard was other inmates cheering his execution.
 Moeller was 60 when he was executed.

 Moeller's execution came just two weeks after the execution of Eric Robert, another South Dakota death row inmate, who was convicted of murdering corrections officer Ronald Johnson during a failed prison escape attempt.
-The executions marked a rarity in South Dakota as Moeller's execution was the second execution in just one month in South Dakota, which was an unusual surge for the state, as it had carried out only two other executions since 1913.
+The executions marked a rarity in South Dakota as Moeller's execution was the second execution in just one month in South Dakota, which was an unusual surge for the state, as it had carried out only two other executions since 1913: George Sitts in 1947 and Elijah Page in 2007.